Regulations governing the EMI license in Lithuania

 3. 3.Business model and financial documents

-• Business plan, programme of operations, description of services, target markets, customer journey, transaction flows, three-year forecasts and capital planning assumptions.
+• Business plan, program of operations, description of services, target markets, customer journey, transaction flows, three-year forecasts, and capital planning assumptions.

 4. 4.Safeguarding and client funds documents

-• Safeguarding policy, client fund flow description, segregation and reconciliation procedures, safeguarding account information and
+• Safeguarding policy, client fund flow description, segregation and reconciliation procedures, safeguarding account information, and settlement logic.

 5. 5.AML/CTF and internal control documents